eleco/eleco.github.io/_posts/2015-03-26-Testing-Shell-Scripts.md

 {% highlight %}
 rm -rf "$VAR/ *
 {% endhighlight %}
+when executed with $VAR left undefined, then becomes
+{% highlight %} rm -rf * {% endhighlight %}

-when executed with $VAR left undefined, then becomes `rm -rf *`, and will delete all files in the current directory and subdirectories. oops.
+, and will delete all files in the current directory and subdirectories. oops.

 It's somewhat paradoxical that Shell scripts are frequently used to drive mission-critical activities such as starting/stopping processes,